Financial Assistance Information

 Graduate students must meet the following conditions to be eligible for most types of aid:

-• US Citizen with a social security number or Eligible Non-Citizen with a tax identification number
+• US Citizen or Eligible Non-Citizen with a social security number.

-• Admitted as a degree – or certificate – seeking student in a financial aid-eligible program.
+• Fully Admitted as a degree – or certificate – seeking student in a financial aid-eligible program.
+Students admitted to a program on conditional admissions are not eligible for financial aid until they are fully admitted.

 *Certain Graduate Accelerated Programs may have a different definition of part-time student.